-St Hilda’s has a long established and rich history of volunteering, with volunteers involved in services across the organisation.
+St. Hilda’s East has a long established and rich history of volunteering with volunteers involved in services across the organisation.
 This continues today with the Community Volunteer Project.
-We host a wide range of volunteers, from individuals, to students from Cheltenham Ladies College (its alumni association, Guild, is our founding institution), to corporate volunteers volunteering on either a short- or long-term basis.
+We host a wide range of volunteers, from individuals, to students from Cheltenham Ladies’ College (its alumnae association, Guild, is our founding institution), to corporate volunteers volunteering on either a short- or long-term basis.

 We need volunteers who can help us provide a range of services designed to promote social inclusion and help members of our local community in their daily lives.

 We aim to recruit volunteers from all backgrounds and cultures to reflect the nature of our local community.

 - Free training – available on personal development and Social Enterprise Skills.

 - Travel and Lunch expenses – Volunteers get food and travel expenses paid while working here.

 - References – If you volunteer for three months we can provide you with a reference.

 If you are interested in volunteering, you can pick up the volunteer application pack from reception at St. Hilda’s East Community Centre or download it online.
 Please return your completed application form to us either by post, hand-delivered or by email.

 What could you do?